wbudic/LifeLog/Current Development Check List.md

 ### New Development v.2.3+

 * &#10004; Printout page to include Amount column if category of items has valued asset, expense or income set.
 Providing also totals.
 Of Assets, and total on income and expense.
   * Introduce Currency setting, to replace amount '#'.
-Even though it could be number of, somthing not currency related.
+Even though it could be number of, something not currency related.
 * &#10004; Interaction - When editing an existing log entry, it needs confirmation, if it isn't a copy (now button wasn't pressed), before overwriting.
   * i.e, Warning! - Existing entry has been changed, are you sure do you want to overwrite it?
 * &#10004; Configuration needs to be updated, to use CNF 2.2, for system reset, etc.